aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 6 Create a front door for a highly available web application using the Azure portal.md

 ## Task 1: Create two instances of a web app

+In this task, you'll create two instances of a web application hosted in two different Azure regions, both running in Active/Active mode.
+These web apps will be able to handle traffic independently, ensuring high availability.

-This exercise requires two instances of a web application that run in different Azure regions.
+This task requires two instances of a web application that run in different Azure regions.
 Both the web application instances run in Active/Active mode, so either one can take traffic.
 This configuration differs from an Active/Stand-By configuration, where one acts as a failover.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **WebApp**, and then select **App Services** under services.